FBergeron/tomotko-qt4/README.txt

 > ./toMOTko

+Or even better (so that it looks even more like a real Hildon application):

+> run-standalone.sh ./toMOTko

 When I run the application, on ARMEL, it doesn't work very well.
 Many errors are issued concerning the pixmaps :

 X Error: BadDrawable (invalid Pixmap or Window parameter) 9